Lombiq/GitHub-Actions/Docs/SpellCheckingConfiguration.md

 - _expect.txt_: Dictionary file of arbitrary strings that aren't words, but otherwise valid and aren't spelling mistakes.
 - _patterns.txt_: Technical strings that aren't made up of words or word stems but follow a certain structure or pattern can be skipped using Perl-styled regexes.
 Some technical strings are already covered in Lombiq's version, such as hex color codes, Git commit hashes, GUIDs, and more.

-You can provide these files in your own repository, but they must be placed under the path _.github/actions/spelling_.
+You can provide these files in your own repository and by default they must be placed under the path _.github/actions/spelling_ (configurable through the action/workflow).
 To ease maintaining dictionary files (and keep a consistent behavior), keep the entries sorted alphabetically.

+## Tips for external dictionaries

+When the spell checking process finishes with errors detected, the report commented automatically to the PR will give recommendations for external dictionaries that cover some of the unrecognized entries.
+These dictionaries can be added to your action/workflow configuration so they are included during spell-checking.
+Even if a dictionary covers a lot of unrecognized entries, it might not be suitable for your project and could leave you with a lot of false negative detections.

+- Before adding a dictionary, check if it's contextually relevant.
+For example, the Python and Typescript dictionaries seem to appear frequently in the recommendations for ASP.NET Core-based projects having mostly C# code, so be cautious if your project doesn't actually utilise that technology.
+- Also check if the contents of the dictionary make sense.
+Some recommended libraries seem to have a great number of entries that seem useless in light of how the spell checking process works now.
+That is likely due to those dictionary files being outdated and fundamental changes have been made to process since.
+- Try to avoid large dictionaries, like the one for C++, as it has over 30 thousand entries, because it casts a net way too large and contains a ton of entries that should've been excluded by other means (e.g., a pattern, ignoring a line or a while file).

 ## When not to add entries to dictionary files